karpet/qic-dvcw/README.md

 The target file should contain randomized selection of cases, 2-3 cases per case worker per month per site.

+Different random cases every month (do not repeat any cases).

 List of potential focal children per case, criteria:

 * Age 10 and under as of 2020-01-01